vohra01/Soci-t-G-n-rale/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Spring.io]

 # EmployeePortal - API

+## Librarries Download

+Run `mvn clean install`.
+All the dependencies mentioned in `pom.xml` would be automatically downloaded.

+## Server Start

+Navigate to main class `DemoApplication.kava` and click on run.
+Navigate to `http://localhost:8080/`.
+You will see whitepage label error which means your server is started.

+## Further help

+To get more help on the SpringBoot navigate to  [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).